Chr15w1986/Metal-Re-injectionPP4/README.md

 ### **Track rating system**

-1. Underneath the single song on the `Rate a Track` page, the user has the option to rate the current track out of 5 stars.
+1. Underneath the single song on the `Rate a Track` page, the user has the option to rate the current track out of 5 stars

     i.
-The user can rate any song while logged in.<br>
+The user can rate any song while logged in<br>
     ii.
-The user can change their rating while logged in.<br>
+The user can change their rating while logged in<br>
     iii.
-The number of total ratings and average ratings are shown and match the stars accordingly.
+The number of total ratings and average ratings are shown and match the stars accordingly

   <img width="700"  src="static/assets/img/readme_img/features/ratings.png">

 ### **Update/Edit Track Page**

 1. On this page, a logged user can change the information made by them.
-All fields are prepopulated, allowing the user to see which information they would like to change.
+All fields are prepopulated, allowing the user to see which information they would like to change
-2. The `Go back` button will redirect the user to the Rate a Track page without any changes.
+2. The `Go back` button will redirect the user to the Rate a Track page without any changes

 <img width="700" src="static/assets/img/readme_img/features/editatrackpage.png">

 ### **Delete a Track Page**

-1. If the user clicks on delete a track, they will be redirected to Delete a Track page to confirm the deletion or cancel it.
+1. If the user clicks on delete a track, they will be redirected to Delete a Track page to confirm the deletion or cancel it
-2. The `Go back` button will redirect the user to the Rate a Track page without any changes.
+2. The `Go back` button will redirect the user to the Rate a Track page without any changes

 <img width="700" src="static/assets/img/readme_img/features/deleteatrackpage.png">

 ### **Custom 404 Page not found**

-* I have created a custom 404 error page to catch if the user inputs the wrong page number, or if a page or feature does not exist.
+* I have created a custom 404 error page to catch if the user inputs the wrong page number, or if a page or feature does not exist
-* I have included a button to redirect back to home.
+* I have included a button to redirect back to home

 <img width="700" src="static/assets/img/readme_img/testing_img/404error.png">

 ### **Custom 500 Internal server error**

-* I have created a custom 500 error page to redirect to if there are any issues with the database including a button to redirect back to home.
+* I have created a custom 500 error page to redirect to if there are any issues with the database including a button to redirect back to home

 <img width="700" src="static/assets/img/readme_img/testing_img/500error.png">

 ### **Custom 403 Forbidden page**

-* I have also created a custom 403 forbidden error page to redirect to if there are any instances where a user tries to access a secure area of the site (e.g admin), including a button to redirect back to home.
+* I have also created a custom 403 forbidden error page to redirect to if there are any instances where a user tries to access a secure area of the site (e.g admin), including a button to redirect back to home

 #
 ## Future Features

-I would like to ...
+I would like to...

-1. Add a search bar to find artists and or tracks.
+1. Add a search bar to find artists and or tracks
-2. Add an infinite smooth scroll carousel to list all tracks on the same page.
+2. Add an infinite smooth scroll carousel to list all tracks on the same page
-3. Create an option for the user to add a song from another source, i.e. Youtube, Deezer.
+3. Create an option for the user to add a song from another source, i.e. Youtube, Deezer
-4. Include a user profile page allowing users to edit, or delete their profile.
+4. Include a user profile page allowing users to edit, or delete their profile
-5. Include a comments section to be used with the rating system.
+5. Include a comments section to be used with the rating system

 #
 ## Languages Used